adminush/adminush/README.md

 ## Hi there 👋
 I'm a Elixir Developer, currently working at [samolet](https://samolet.ru/).

-My education: Information Security Specialist
+My education: Information Security Specialist.

 How to contact me: Just send email to: